zaiisao/Documentation/en/Video/encryption_windows_agora.md

                      {
                          m_txVideoBuffer[i] = *p ^ 0x55;
                      }
-                     //assign new buffer and the length back to SDK packet.buffer = &m_txVideoBuffer[0];
+                     //assign the new buffer and the length back to the SDK packet.buffer = &m_txVideoBuffer[0];
                      packet.size = i;
                      return true;